Common Questions About Surrogacy

 How much do surrogates get paid?

-Base range compensation for first time surrogates is $45,000 to $50,000+, depending on location.
+Base range compensation for first time surrogates is $50,000 to $75,000+, depending on location.
 An experienced surrogate’s base fee is negotiable, so please contact us to discuss.
 Our compensation package is one of the highest in the industry.
-Additional compensation will be provided for monthly allowance, health and life insurance, medical procedures, travel, childcare, etc. This can bring the total compensation for the surrogacy process to $65,000+.
+Additional compensation will be provided for monthly allowance, health and life insurance, medical procedures, travel, childcare, etc. This can bring the total compensation for the surrogacy process to $85,000+ and a $4000 signing bonus.
 Please contact us to discuss your specific benefits.
 You can read more about compensation here: Surrogate Compensation.

 What is the difference between Gestational Surrogacy and Traditional Surrogacy?